Andre Cisco: 2024

 On January 8, 2024, Jacksonville Jaguars head coach Doug Pederson fired defensive coordinator Mike Caldwell and the entire defensive staff.
 Head coach Doug Pederson retained Cisco as the starting free safety and paired him with starting strong safety Darnell Savage.

-On January 22, 2024, the Jacksonville Jaguars hired former Atlanta Falcons' defensive coordinator Ryan Nielsen to takeover the same position with the Jaguars.
+On January 22, 2024, the Jacksonville Jaguars hired former Atlanta Falcons' defensive coordinator Ryan Nielsen to take over the same position with the Jaguars.
 Head coach Doug Pederson retained Cisco as the starting free safety and paired him with Darnell Savage.
 In Week 6, Cisco made seven combined tackles (three solo) and intercepted a pass by Caleb Williams during a 16–35 loss at the Chicago Bears.
 In Week 14, he recorded a season-high two pass deflections and had two combined tackles (one solo) during a 10–6 victory at the Tennessee Titans.
 On December 29, 2024, Cisco collected a season-high eight combined tackles (six solo) as the Jaguars defeated the Tennessee Titans 10–3.
 He was inactive as a healthy scratch for the Jaguars' Week 18 loss at the Indianapolis Colts.
 He finished with 68 combined tackles (44 solo), seven pass deflections, and one interception in 16 games and 16 starts.

 New York Jets

 2025

-On March 14, 2025, the New York Jets signed Cisco to a one–year, $8.50 million contract that includes $7.50 million guaranteed upon signing and an initial signing bonus of $5.00 million.
+On March 14, 2025, the New York Jets signed Cisco to a one–year, $8.50 million contract that includes $7.50 million guaranteed upon signing and an initial signing bonus of $5 million.
 He started all eight of his appearances for New York, recording one pass deflection, one fumble recovery, and 41 combined tackles.
 On October 28, it was announced that Cisco would require surgery to repair a pectoral tear.
 On November 3, head coach Aaron Glenn announced that Cisco would require season-ending shoulder surgery.

+2026

+On March 16, 2026, Cisco re-signed with the Jets on a one-year, $2.5 million contract.